sai-pullabhotla/jftp/README.md

 SSL (Secured Sockets Layer), to securely transfer your business critical and sensitive data.

-* Support for SSL 3.0 and TLS 1.0
+* Support for SSL 3.0 and TLS 1.0, 1.1 and 1.2
-* Supports several cryptographic algorithms such as RSA, RC4, DES, Triple DES, Diffie-Hellman and DSA
+* Supports several cryptographic algorithms such as RSA, AES, RC4, DES, Triple DES, Diffie-Hellman and DSA
 * Support for both Explicit and Implicit SSL connections
 * Option of using SSL if it is supported by the FTP server